loyjoy/academy/experiences/variables/functions.md

     Returns the local date like 'YYYY'.

   ### Newsletter double-opt-in
-    ------- wofür ist das argument
+    Returns 'true', if the current user has done the double-opt-in in the newsletter module opt-in and 'false' if not.

   ### Newsletter double-opt-in URL
     Returns the URL of the double-opt-in. ----------- richtig?

   ### Newsletter single-opt-in
-    ------- wofür ist das argument
+    Returns 'true', if the current user has done the single-opt-in in the newsletter opt-in module and 'false' if not.

   ### Number of participations
-    This function calculates the number of participation of the current giveaway.
+    This function calculates the number of the over all participations in any giveaway of the current user.
+    To calculate this number there needs to be a giveaway participation module before.

   ### PadZeroes
     'PadZeroes' is used to pad a number or even a string with zeroes.
 The first argument is the variable